Superconducting Circuit Architecture for Digital-Analog Quantum Computing: The model

 By considering the resonant conditions $\nu^{(j)}_1=\Delta_{12}$, $\nu^{(j)}_2=\mu_{12}$ and choosing proper phase parameters $\tilde{\varphi}^{(j)}_1$ and $\tilde{\varphi}^{(j)}_2$, we can engineer again a family of interactions between nearest-neighbor qubits as is shown in Tab. \ref{Tab02}.
 Note that the phase $\tilde{\varphi}^{j}_1$ required to achieve $\pm\sigma_j^x\sigma_{j+1}^y$ and $\pm\sigma_j^y\sigma_{j+1}^x$ are different for odd and even $j$.

-The controllability and flexibility of the interactions that our proposal offers, give us the possibility to the implement of a large variety of Hamiltonians in an analog way, such as Dzyaloshinskii-Moriya, $XY$, homogeneous and inhomogeneous spin chains~\cite{Fisher1994PRB,Affleck1989JPCM}.
+The controllability and flexibility of the interactions that our proposal offers, give us the possibility to the implement of a large variety of Hamiltonians in an analog way, such as Dzyaloshinskii-Moriya, $XY$, homogeneous and inhomogeneous spin chains.
 Such analog Hamiltonians could be very useful for DAQS and DAQC, where we can use such analog Hamiltonians like a resource (complex multibody gate) for simulating more complex systems, like quantum chemistry physics, condensed matter phenomena in spin lattices~\cite{Molnar2019ADP,Rota2017PRB}, and shortcuts to adiabaticity in digitezed adiabatic quantum computing~\cite{Hegade2021PRApplied}.

+The approach we presented in this work is intimately linked to the nature of the Jordan-Wigner mapping that requires the quantum simulation algorithm follows a linear sorting of the lattice sites to reproduce the fermionic anti-commutation relation, being a qubit-chain a natural simulator of the fermion models.
+Naturally, the search for an experimentally feasible fermion to qubit mapping approaching a two-dimensional lattice beyond the Jordan-Wigner transformation is an open question that deserves further investigation.
+There is a recent work that proposed a novel mapping in this direction, but the experimental realization is still an open question~\cite{Derby2021PRB}.
+Also, the use of qubit lattices for the Jordan-Wigner transformation has been proposed; nevertheless, the gates number scaling is the same as that in the qubit-chain case~\cite{Celeri2021arXiv}.

-In the next section, we show a particular example about the using of this proposal for the efficient DAQC of a complex system, in our case the Fermi-Hubbard model.
+The current proposal could be extended to a two-dimensional (2D) array of charged qubits coupled through grounded SQUIDs generating a more complex family of Hamiltonians, opening the door to more efficient simulations.
+Nevertheless, for 2D structures, we can have the non-trivial problem of cross-talk between the different SQUID and loops in the circuit, requiring a deep feasibility study which is not the scope of this article.
+In the next section, we show a particular example about the efficient DAQC of a complex system, the Fermi-Hubbard model.
 This example will illustrate the versatility of our design.